Sherman Antitrust Act: Original text

 The Sherman Act is divided into three sections.
 Section 1 delineates and prohibits specific means of anticompetitive conduct, while Section 2 deals with end results that are anti-competitive in nature.
 Thus, these sections supplement each other in an effort to prevent businesses from violating the spirit of the Act, while technically remaining within the letter of the law.
 Section 3 simply extends the provisions of Section 1 to U.S. territories and the District of Columbia.

 Subsequent legislation expanding its scope

 The Clayton Antitrust Act, passed in 1914, proscribes certain additional activities that had been discovered to fall outside the scope of the Sherman Antitrust Act.
-For example, the Clayton Act added certain practices to the list of impermissible activities:
+The Clayton Antitrust Act added certain practices to the list of impermissible activities: